 After 20 minutes in the oven, the crusts were crisp and browned, and the salmon and vegetables pot pies were ready to serve.

-- basic pie crust dough with 1 tbsp. of dried basil added (get basic pie crust recipe; use only half of the ingredients)
+- 1 recipe basic pie crust with 1 tablespoon dried basil added

-- 400 g. of salmon fillet, cut into one-inch cubes
+- 400 grams salmon fillet cut into one-inch cubes

 - 1 bell pepper (whatever color), seeded and roughly chopped

-- ¼ c. of sour cream (substitute yogurt is you prefer less fat in the filling)
+- 1/4 cup sour cream (substitute yogurt is you prefer less fat in the filling)

 Gather the pie crust dough into a ball, wrap with cling film and chill in the fridge while you make the filling.

 Heat 1 tbsp. of butter in a pan.
 Add the carrot cubes and cook, stirring, for about 30 seconds.
 Add the beans, bell pepper and onion.
 Season lightly with salt and pepper.
 Cook for a minute, stirring often.
 Scoop out with a slotted spoon and set aside.

 Add the remaining butter to the pan.
 When the butter is hot, add the salmon.
 Season with salt and pepper.
 Cook just until the fish cubes turn opaque.